 Network configuration management is a discipline in IT that involves network configuration backups, network automation, configuration changes, crash recovery and auditing.
-The blog is all about Network Configuration Management, how it helps any enterprise network of any size.

-It is intended to provide guidance to IT admins whenever they set up any network monitoring software (NMS) for use in their production environment.
 As per the latest Gartner report on Network Configuration Management for Virtual & Cloud Infrastructures – Approximately 80% of all the network outages in any enterprise are due to manual human error, while only a small portion of outages are due to equipment failures, such as a faulty cable.

-Network Configuration Management is generally considered by most organizations, once solutions for fault management & performance management are in place.
-There are practical reasons to back it up.
+Most organizations generally consider Network Configuration Management once solutions for fault management and performance management are in place.

 To clearly understand this motive, you must have an understanding of the three key concepts of IT network management: Fault management, Performance management, and Configuration management.

 While Network Configuration Management (NCM) will gradually have the maximum impact on the overall availability of network, it usually needs a lot of planning and is not measurable.
-Deploying fault management & performance management systems, such as NMS, gives IT administrators’ immediate insight into the network performance and availability.
-By doing so users can also measure the positive impact, network configuration management has made once it has been deployed.

 Why is it so important?

 There’s a famous TVC that you might have seen.
-In the scene auto mechanic is talking about a very costly engine repair which can be prevented if the customer replaces his faulty oil filter.
-Auto mechanic says, “Either you can pay me now, or you can pay me later.”
-This quote here also applies for network configuration management.
+The auto mechanic in the scene is talking about a very costly engine repair that can be prevented if the customer replaces their faulty oil filter.

 Network Configuration Management is so crucial because it boosts the ability to scale IT infrastructure without correspondingly scaling up on IT administrative staff to manage those devices/ systems.
-This makes it feasible to implement configuration management.

 What are the benefits?

-The main benefit of NCM is the consistency of software and systems.
 With network configuration management, you may no longer assume or hope that a network configuration is up to date, because if NCM is in place your configurations are obviously in the right state.

 Some of the key benefits of NCM are as follows: